For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

-And, for that, we have power racks: both for professional and home gyms.
+And, for that, we have power racks: both for professionals and home gyms.
 Not only can it give you an advantage of intensely training at home, but also the benefits of working with free weights.

 Which is precisely what you need to build those muscles.
-And if you’re looking for just the right rack for yourself, then you’re definitely in great luck!
+And if you’re looking for just the right power rack for yourself, then you’re definitely in great luck!

 And for some huge bonus, simply keep on reading!

 For starters, the credibility of this equipment lies in its name itself.
 What’s in it you ask?
 Well, a 1000-pound weight capacity for one.

 This extremely robust and heavy-duty power rack comes with an H-shaped base that ensures stability and safety.
 And, the best part about this power rack is that it comes with two strong steel safety bars crafted with J-hooks and two additional J-hooks as well!

 Apart from admiring its capability of sustaining 1000 pounds of weight, we totally dig the fact that it comes with steel safety bars and extra J-hooks.
 Additionally, it also includes two dip bars with safety locks on them for complete safety during intense training.

 However, there has been some confusion regarding whether this unit includes a lat-pulldown attachment as well, with come customers ending up being on the wrong end of the bargain.
 To put this to rest, the unit does NOT come with a lat-pull part (although we totally wish it did), and it’s to be bought separately.

 The unit does come with custom fit J-hooks along with 2 extra J-hooks.
 You can easily use any weight plate with the 2” hole or less.
 The multi-grip angled-down pull up bars offer a wide range of workout styles.

 You can efficiently perform all your power and strength training including squats, shoulder and bench presses, and deadlifts without breaking any sweat about the security.